DrItanium/maya_pico/README.md

   - Routines from boost are pulled in to provide even better string and filesystem support (has-prefix, filep, etc)
   - New functional and multifield (empty$) routines are also provided

+My maya fork was originally known as the electron platform but I renamed it to maya because... well I can't remember exactly why at this point in time.